Scarlet into Khaki (Incl helmet flash)

-It was the Tudor Dynasty that began the practice of dressing body guards to the Royal person in red and gold, but in 1660 King Charles II extended this to his entire, standing military force, the New Model Army.
-Although some parts of the standing army later adopted blue, and even dark green via the influence of King's of foreign origin, in the many decades that followed it was the serried ranks of first red, and later scarlet clad infantry that epitomised a British Army formation drawn up in battle array.
+It was the Tudor Dynasty that began the practice of dressing body guards to the Royal person in red and gold, but in 1660 King Charles II extended this to his entire, standing military force that was formed by combining the last vestige of Cromwell's one-time New Model Army, with the regiments of his Royal bodyguard.
+Although some parts of the standing army later adopted blue, and even dark green via the influence of King's of Dutch and German origin, in the many decades that followed it was the serried ranks of first red, and later scarlet clad infantry that epitomised a British Army formation drawn up in battle array.
 It became so strong an image that even today many around the world think first of the Sovereign's Guard outside Buckingham Palace, dressed in their distinctive scarlet tunics, whenever the British Army comes into public focus.

 The first insignia of regimental identity was the inscribed button, followed later by markings on cartouche plates, knapsacks and eventually headdress, but it was not until the long tailed coatee was replaced by a tunic in 1854, that marks of unit identity, generally numbers, began to be worn on the shoulder straps of individual British infantrymen.
 These shoulder titles, as they became known, were generally in the form of brass numerals with loops piercing the cloth and secured on the reverse side with a pin, or they were directly embroidered onto the scarlet straps with white worsted thread.
 For the most senior enlisted men the thread could be formed from gold wire as a mark of their superior status.
 By the mid 1860s there were numbered infantry regiments running from 1 to 109, with all except two dressed in the iconic red/scarlet.